Aleksandr Aleksandrov (mathematician): Personal life

 Aleksandr Aleksandrov was born in 1912 in Volyn, Ryazan Oblast.
 His father was a headmaster of a secondary school in St Petersburg and his mother a teacher at said school, thus the young Alekandrov spent a majority of his childhood in the city.
 His family was old Russian nobility—students noted ancestral portraits which hung in his office.
 His sisters were Soviet botanist Vera Danilovna Aleksandrov (RU) and Maria Danilovna Aleksandrova, author of the first monograph on gerontopsychology in the USSR.
 In 1937, he married a student of the Faculty of Physics, Marianna Leonidovna Georg.
 Together they had two children: Daria (b.
 1948) and Daniil (RU) (b.
 1957).
 In 1980, he married Svetlana Mikhailovna Vladimirova (nee Bogacheva).
 In 1951 he became a member of the Communist Party.

 Alekandrov had a personal love for poetry, writing and translating.
-Once, on a trip to London, he was received as a visiting Shakespeare scholar!
+Once, on a trip to London, he was received as a visiting Shakespeare scholar.
 He was also very well travelled, visiting India, the US, and throughout Europe.

 Scientific career

 He graduated from the Department of Physics of Leningrad State University.
 His advisors there were Vladimir Fock, a physicist, and Boris Delaunay, a mathematician.
-In 1933 Aleksandrov worked at the State Optical Institute (GOI) and at the same time gave lectures at the Department of Mathematics and Mechanics of the University.
-He completed his Ph.D. in 1935 at the University and later in 1937 — a D.Sc. dissertation.
-He became a professor at the University, while also working at LOMI, the Leningrad Department of the Steklov Mathematical Institute (now PDMI, Petersburg Department of the Mathematical Institute).
+In 1933 Aleksandrov worked at the State Optical Institute (GOI) and at the same time gave lectures at the Department of Mathematics and Mechanics of the university.
+He completed his Ph.D. in 1935 at the university and later in 1937 — a D.Sc. dissertation.
+He became a professor at the university, while also working at LOMI, the Leningrad Department of the Steklov Mathematical Institute (now PDMI, Petersburg Department of the Mathematical Institute).
 Appointed the rector of the university in 1952, Aleksandrov remained in this position until 1964.
 He was the youngest rector in university history, and was fairly popular.
 One of his main contributions was the attempted move of Leningrad State University to Old Peterhof, which proved unsuccessful.
 In 1946 he became a corresponding member, and in 1964 a full member of the USSR Academy of Sciences.
-Since1975 he was also a member of the Accademia dei Quaranta.
+Since 1975 he was also a member of the Accademia dei Quaranta.

 From 1964 to 1986 Aleksandrov lived in Novosibirsk, heading the Laboratory of Geometry of the Institute of Mathematics of the Siberian Division of the USSR Academy of Sciences, teaching at Novosibirsk State University.
 In 1986 he returned to Leningrad (now Saint Petersburg) to head the geometry laboratory at LOMI.

 Aleksandrov's main work was in the study of differential geometry and physics.
-His work in geometry specifically is said to be second only to Gauss by N V Efimov, V A Zalgaller and A V Pogorelov.
+His work in geometry specifically is said to be second only to Gauss by N. V. Efimov, V. A. Zalgaller and A. V. Pogorelov.